harlley/mekane-share/README.md

 - CI/CD implementation
 - Project management

-The goal is to demonstrate how AI assistance can be integrated into professional software development processes while maintaining high standards of quality, maintainability, and scalability.
+The goal is to demonstrate how AI-driven approaches can be integrated into professional software development processes while maintaining high standards of quality, maintainability, and scalability.

-Feel free to explore the codebase and see how AI assistance has shaped its development while adhering to professional standards.
+Feel free to explore the codebase and see how AI-driven development has shaped its evolution while adhering to professional standards.

 ## License